Delmond/Navigation/README.md

 ## Global path planner
 The file **Astar_global_planner.cpp** contains the derived class **Astar** which implementents the base class **BaseGlobalPlanner**.

+The **BaseGlobalPlanner** interface:
+- initialize
+- makePlan

 ## Local path planner
 The file **DW_local_planner.cpp** contains the derived class **DynamicWindow** which implementents the base class **BaseLocalPlanner**.

+The **BaseLocalPlanner** interface:
+- initialize
+- computeVelocityCommands
+- isGoalReached
+- setPlan

+Both base classes come from the nav_core ROS package and both derived classes need to implement the respective interfaces.

 Both classes are exported as plugins and included in the move_base navigation stack.